 The chamber is also filled with King Kolbakr's old treasures.
-Six chalices of gold are on the table (100 gp each) and old gold coins can be found on the floor of the place (worth 200 gp).
-Much of Drængr Thar's treasures from his English raid are here as well - gold crucifixes, noble rings, and brooches, all worth around 4,000 gp.
+Six chalices of gold are on the table (100 gp each) and old gold coins can be found on the floor of the place (worth 400 gp).
+Much of Drængr Thar's treasures from his English raid are here as well gold crucifixes, noble rings, and brooches, all worth around 6,000 gp.
 Finally, there is Kolbakr's own ornate shield, intact after all these years except for its rotted straps.
-It is finely made and is enchanted as an Arrow-Catching Shield.
+It is finely made and is enchanted as an Arrow-Catching Shield (+2 AC vs. ranged attacks).